 Diamond Polishing Paste 0.25 micron (Finest) - 90 micron.

 If you want to get a mirror finish or remove scratches and marks on glass, stone or hard metals then our diamond polishing paste is a must.
-Available in fine to coarse grades.
+Available in 9 different grades from super fine to extra coarse.
 You can take a relatively coarse and grained looking piece of work down to a superb mirror finish in no time.

 The KD-C1 diamond grinding paste is mixed with a water soluble oil and comes in an easy to apply 5g syringe so the paste is ready to use and is easy to apply.
-Diamond Paste for polishing is for use on glass, metals, ceramic and mineral surfaces to give a superfine mirror finish.
+Diamond Paste for polishing is for use on glass, hard metals, ceramic and mineral surfaces to give a superfine mirror finish.
+Made in the UK

 The shelf life of our diamond paste is 2 years from the date of purchase.
 Our diamond paste is made here in the UK and is made fresh with each new batch.
 We have a regular turnaround of stock so you can be sure the paste you purchase is fresh.

-Read on for further information on application, its uses and a Micron to Grit conversion chart
+Read on for further information on the application, Diamond Compound uses and a Micron to Grit conversion chart.

 Description